Submissions/seneschal/docs/tech_specs.md

 Seneschal is an automation system that serves as a restricted control interface between users and a protected environment.

+__TODO:__ Add it Keith's ideas about:
+* auto-discovery
+* language-agnostic plugins.
+* user-facing porcelain commands

 ## Main Concepts

-Regular users issue commands that create `requests` in a specially publicly writeable directory, the inbox directory.
-A `request` is asmall JSON files that specify the desired action.
+Regular users issue commands that send _request_ _messages_.
+A _message_ is a small JSON file that specifies the desired action.
+For _requests_, the files are written to a special publicly writeable directory, the _inbox directory_.

-A standard daemon named `seneschald` polls this directory, applies business and security rules, and then takes appropriate action such as rejecting the request, initiating a direct copy operation in a subprocess, or submitting a job to a cluster.
-The daemon has a PID file and responds to SIGTERM by shutting down after one or two seconds.
+A standard daemon named _seneschald_ polls the _inbox directory_, applies business and security rules, and then takes appropriate action such as rejecting the request, initiating a direct copy operation in a subprocess, or submitting a job to a cluster.
+As is typical, the daemon has a PID file and responds to `SIGTERM` by shutting down after a few seconds.

+With the exception of subprocesses executing copies, all state is maintained on the filesystem.
+This allows the daemon to recover from restart.
+Of course any subprocesses running local copies would be killed with the daemon, and those local copies would have to be restarted.
+This is not a problem if the copy is similar to rsync.

-In addition to the normal logging expected of a daemon, the `seneschal` daemon writes to a special audit log, noting all events that might be security relevant.
+In addition to the normal logging expected of a daemon, the _seneschald_ daemon writes to a special _audit log_, noting all events that might be security relevant.
+These events are formatted to optimize ingestion by log analysis systems, such as splunk.

-Cluster jobs run inside a wrapper script that sends start and finish events back to the daemon by writing small text files to a special directory that is different from the one used by users making requests.
+Cluster jobs run inside a _job wrapper_ that sends start and finish _job events_ as _messages_ back to the daemon by writing small text files to a special directory that is different from the one used by users making requests.
+These messages usually trigger audit logging and progress updates to the _request_.

-The `seneschald` daemon is just a framework for automation.
-Almost all of the security logic and workflow machinery is provided by plugins.
+The _seneschald_ daemon is just a framework for automation.
+Almost all of the security logic and workflow machinery is provided by _plugins_.
 This allows more efficient change management, since the plugins will evolve on different timescales from each other and the daemon.

+Borrowing from git documentation, we use the analogy of plumbing and porcelain.
+Plumbing is the machinery required for the system to operate: daemon, plugins, etc. Porcelain is the set of user-facing commands that make the system useful: making requests, checking status, etc. Without the porcelain, the plumbing is pointless.

+* message
 * request
 * inbox directory
 * seneschald
+* audit log
 * job wrapper
-* audit log
 * job events
+* plugins
+* porcelain

 ## Deployment Requirements